 10. Use benchmarking

-Benchmarking tools are a simple way to ensure your expenses are in-line with similar companies in your sector.
+Benchmarking tools are a simple way to ensure your expenses are in line with similar companies in your sector.

 If you discover you’re paying above the market rate, it’s time to drop your software supplier an email…

-11. Negotiate with vendors
+11. Formalize procurement strategies and negotiate with vendors

 12. Track renewals

-By keeping tabs on contract renewals you can proactively contact vendors to renegotiate, upgrade, downgrade, or cancel your subscription as appropriate before you’re charged.
+By keeping tabs on contract renewals, you can proactively contact vendors to renegotiate, upgrade, downgrade, or cancel your subscription as appropriate before you’re charged.

 13. Implement SaaS onboarding and offboarding